96boards/documentation/consumer/rock/installation/linux-sd.md

 **Note:**

-- `if=system.img`: should match the name of the image that was downloaded.
+- `if=system.img`: should match the name of the image that was downloaded, android name is `rock960-*-gpt.img`.
 - `of=/dev/XXX`: XXX should match the name of the SD Card device name from **Step 2**.
 Be sure to use the device name with out the partition.
 - This command will take some time to execute.
 Be patient and avoid tampering with the terminal until process has ended.
 - Once SD card is done flashing, remove from host computer and set aside for **Step 8**